aicpslab/certified-data-driven-feedback-sim/README.md

 ## Comparison fairness

-Both controllers are evaluated as compiled MEX implementations within the same MATLAB closed-loop simulation environment.
-They use the same vehicle model, hard constraints, sampling time, prediction horizon, initial conditions, and simulation duration.
+Both controllers are evaluated as **compiled MEX implementations under the same closed-loop benchmark conditions**, including the vehicle model, hard constraints, sampling time, prediction horizon, initial conditions, and simulation duration.
 The reference MPC is used without retuning.

 The reference controller is formulated as a condensed quadratic program, solved using the **active-set solver `mpcActiveSetSolver` from the MATLAB Model Predictive Control Toolbox**, and compiled into MEX using MATLAB Coder.
-The proposed controller is deployed as a C-MEX implementation.
+The proposed controller is deployed as a **C-MEX implementation**.
 The compiled reference controller is denoted **MPC (MEX)**.

-Both implementations receive the current state and return one control action.
-Before measurement, they execute the same number of untimed warm-up calls and their internal logical states are reset.
-Execution time is measured using `tic`/`toc` around the state-to-action MEX call.
-Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded from the timed region and evaluated separately.
+For both controllers, the online interface is identical: **the current state is provided as input and one control action is returned**.
+Before measurement, both implementations execute the same number of untimed warm-up calls and their internal logical states are reset.
+Execution time is measured using `tic`/`toc` around the **state-to-action MEX call**.
+Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded from the timed region.

-Therefore, the reported execution times represent end-to-end state-to-action latency under matched benchmark conditions, rather than solver-independent algorithmic complexity.
+Accordingly, the reported execution times represent the **measured end-to-end state-to-action latency** of the two compiled implementations under matched benchmark conditions.

 ## Running the simulation